danzupf/hackathon-template/README.md

 # App Template for Bonding Hackathon 2021

-This project is a template for the Frankfurt bonding hackathon on 2021-05-0{6,7}.
+This project is a template for the Frankfurt Bonding Hackathon on 2021-05-06/7.

 It comprises a frontend and a backend to help you get started.
 You are free to start from scratch in any language/framework you want of course.